 Crucial’s P5 is a decent pick for prosumer workloads, but it isn’t nearly as fast as the Intel Optane 905P or Sabrent Rocket NVMe 4.0.
 Still, the Crucial P5 outpaces the WD Black SN750 by a few minutes in this test.
 The QLC Sabrent Rocket Q, however, managed to keep up quite well in most workloads.

 Adata’s XPG SX8200 Pro may be more responsive than the P5, but with a slow-to-recover cache, it can’t handle successive extended workloads as well as the Samsung 970 EVO Plus or P5.

 Synthetic Testing - ATTO / iometer

-iometer is an advanced and highly-configurable storage benchmarking tool while ATTO is a simple and free application that SSD vendors commonly use to assign sequential performance specifications to their products.
+iometer is an advanced and highly configurable storage benchmarking tool, while ATTO is a simple and free application that SSD makers commonly use to assign sequential performance specifications to their products.
 Both of these tools give us insight into how the device handles different file sizes.